raama-coder/My-quirk/README.md

 # Can I help?

-Of course!
+Definitely!

-**If you like the app,** go give it 5 stars!
-It helps more people find the app.
+**If you like the app,** please go give it 5 stars!
+It helps lots of people find the app.

 **If you're a mental health professional,** audit [the descriptions](https://github.com/Flaque/quirk/blob/master/src/locals/en.json) of the cognitive distortions.
 If you have suggestions, let me know and we'll change stuff!